Steps in this module:

 Step 1 – Learn

 Did you ever throw your phone against the wall in frustration when calling an organization?
 If not, maybe you wanted to.
-Don’t you just hate voice mail jail?
-You are put on hold, bounced to different phones, and forced to leave a message when you only have a simple question to ask.
-Or, you get some bubble head on the organization’s line who can’t help you.
+Do you hate voicemail?
+Were you are put on hold, bounced to different phones, and forced to leave a message when you only had a simple question to ask?
 Poor phone management can quickly spoil a good relationship between your customers and your organization.

-Phones are still the most frequently used method of communication between customers and organizations, although emails are catching up.
+Phones are still a frequently used method of communication between customers and organizations, although emails are catching up.
 Every workplace has two kinds of customers: Internal customers, who comprise the members of your organization’s team, and external customers, who are looking to you for help.